OSGeo/PROJ/docs/source/operations/transformations/horner.rst

     Coefficients for the inverse transformation i.e. longitude to easting as described in :eq:`real_poly`.
 Only applies for real polynomials.
+    Without this option iterative polynomial evaluation is used for the inverse tranformation.

+.. option:: +inv_c=<c_1,c_2,...,c_N>

+    .. versionchanged:: 9.1.0

+    Coefficients for the complex inverse transformation
+    as described in :eq:`complex_poly`.
+Only applies for complex polynomials.
-    Without this option iterative real polynomial evaluation is used for the inverse tranformation.
+    Without this option iterative polynomial evaluation is used for the inverse tranformation.

 .. option:: +range=<value>